-Another benefit of core modernisation relates to regulatory risks.
-Since much of the data that supports the required regulatory reporting resides in aging core systems, modernisation creates an opportunity to improve the speed and effectiveness of compliance risk management practises.
+Another benefit of core modernization relates to regulatory risks.
+Since much of the data that supports the required regulatory reporting resides in aging core systems, modernization creates an opportunity to improve the speed and effectiveness of compliance risk management practices.

 COBOL has modules approximately 10 times larger than those used in the more modern languages.
 Due to its complexity and the fundamental importance of the systems that run on it, changing or adding to these systems becomes difficult and results in a further increase in the amount of technical debt.